Styyx1/QuickLootIE/README.md

 - Cleans up the building process
 - Supports 1.5.97, 1.6.640 and 1.6.1770 in one DLL (other versions untested but should work)
 	- VR is not supported, but a VR version can be found [here](https://www.nexusmods.com/skyrimspecialedition/mods/102094)
-	- The DLL has been renamed to reflect that change, it is now named `QuickLootEE-NG.dll`
+	- The DLL has been renamed to reflect that change, it is now named `QuickLootIE.dll`
 - Implements the changes from Parapet's [PR](https://github.com/Eloquence4/QuickLootEE/pull/5) that integrates Inventory Interface Information Injector compatibility.
 - Implements the changes from CPPCooper's [PR](https://github.com/Eloquence4/QuickLootEE/pull/3) which adds support for Hunterborn